Leyton: Sports

 The town is the home to the football club, Leyton Orient F.C., viewed by many residents as one of the most important parts of Leyton's identity.
 Orient came to Brisbane Road, Leyton in 1936 from Clapton.
-The stadium has over time been re-constructed and changed its name from Leyton Stadium to the Matchroom Stadium and is now the Breyer Group Stadium.
-Although they reached the top flight of English football when promoted to the Football League First Division in 1962, Orient currently play in League Two.
+The stadium has over time been re-constructed and changed its name from Leyton Stadium to the Matchroom Stadium and is now the Gaughan Group Stadium.
+Although they reached the top flight of English football when promoted to the Football League First Division in 1962, Orient currently play in League One.

 Leyton Orient's future in the heart of Leyton is uncertain.
 In October 2011, Orient submitted a request to the Football League to move into and become tenants of the London 2012 Olympic Stadium, following complaints over West Ham United being given a 99-year lease of the stadium.
-Orient claimed that the stadium was too close to their stadium, which they claimed would breach FA rules, and by extension, move the club into bankruptcy.
+Orient said that the stadium was too close to their stadium, which they said would breach FA rules.
 There has also been talk of the club moving into the 15,000 seater Riverbank Arena.

 Leyton F.C. (between 1975 and 1992 called "Leyton Wingate") was founded in 1868, and until January 2011 played in the Isthmian League Division One North at the Leyton Stadium in Lea Bridge Road.
 Leyton FC amalgamated with Walthamstow Pennant FC, in 1995 and renamed as Leyton Pennant FC.
 In 1994, they changed their name again to Waltham Forest FC.

 Leyton also has a cricket pitch and pavilion, which was the former home of Essex County Cricket Club.
 In 1886, the club purchased Leyton Cricket Ground in the High Road, which became their headquarters until 1933; however, they continued to play at Leyton until 1977.
 The pavilion (a Grade II listed building) still stands today as part of Leyton Youth Centre.

+Wapping Hockey Club and East London Hockey Club are field hockey clubs that both play at the Lee Valley Hockey and Tennis Centre, and compete in the Women's England Hockey League and the London Hockey League.

 The Lee Valley Ice Centre is home to the Lea Valley Lions Ice Hockey Club who play in the English National Ice Hockey League.

 Leyton borders the Olympic Park for the 2012 Olympic Games.
 The training facilities at the Waltham Forest Pool & Track were used by Olympians to prepare for the Games.

 Also in Leyton is the Lee Valley VeloPark, which has a 6,000-seat indoor velodrome for track cycling and a 6,000-seat outdoor BMX racing track.
 The Lee Valley Tennis and Hockey centres at Eton Manor are also due to open to the public in late 2013.
-The London Legacy Development Corporation claims this North Park area, the first section of the Olympic Park to reopen to the public after the 2012 Games, will "be a valuable area of open green space for the neighbouring communities" and "a place for jogging, kickabouts, children’s play and family picnics".
+The London Legacy Development Corporation said this North Park area, the first section of the Olympic Park to reopen to the public after the 2012 Games, will "be a valuable area of open green space for the neighbouring communities" and "a place for jogging, kickabouts, children’s play and family picnics".